google/bbcpu/README.md

 make
 ```

-The output should be a 'top_test.vcd' file that can be viewed using GtkWave:
+The output should be a 'top_test_fibonacci.vcd' file that can be viewed using GtkWave:

 ```
-gtkwave top_test.vcd
+gtkwave top_test_fibonacci.vcd
 ```

 ## USB permissions for the FPGA board